Ayurveda and Eczema

 - After attaining detoxification of the system skin which is damaged by this chronic disease deserve revitalization.
 Classically mentioned rasayana or nourishing drugs are employed here.

-All external medications are applied only after proper detoxification procedures and relief of the signs and symptoms by internal medicines.
+All external medications for ayurvedic treatment for eczema are applied only after proper detoxification procedures and relief of the signs and symptoms by internal medicines.

 - Paste made of herbal powder suitable for the patient is applied over affected area.Parisheka ( Cleaning with herbal decoction)